 (Disclosure: Some of the links below may be affiliate links)

-When you invest in the stock market, you expect to get capital gains.
+When you invest in the stock market, you expect capital gains.
 But you do not want to lose your hard-earned capital to taxes, right?
 So, Swiss investors need to know how Switzerland taxes capital gains.

 Capital gains are something that many people do not understand correctly.
 And this is especially true when it comes to Capital Gains Taxes.
 I have received many questions regarding how Switzerland taxes capital gains.
 I am specifically talking about capital gains and the stock market.